 When I say formatting for the Kindle is technical, I mean there are specific ways that you can do certain things and there are features you cannot use.

-For example, you cannot have text boxes in your eBook file, as also headers and footers are not recognized in the Kindle device.
+For example, you cannot have text boxes in your eBook file, and headers and footers are not recognized in the Kindle device.

 We'll cover how to do this in detail below.

-In order to publish on Amazon’s KDP, your book manuscript needs to be formatted for the KDP platform.
+In order to publish on Amazon KDP, your book manuscript needs to be formatted for the Kindle Direct Publishing platform.
 Otherwise, certain errors or layout issues will occur.

 In addition to formatting your Word file, which includes the text contents of your book, you will also need to create a separate cover image.

-Use these specifications for your cover image when formatting your file for Amazon’s KDP:
+Use these specifications for your cover image when formatting your file for Amazon KDP:

 - The cover image size should be a minimum of 625 pixels at shortest side and 1000 pixels on the longest side.
 The best quality is 2,560 x 1,600 pixels